tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/公告/负载均衡实例升级调价公告_intl_en.md

 The performance is guaranteed for each CLB instance.
 >?
 >- Before the upgrade, shared CLB instances share resources of one cluster, which may affect the performance in case of resource contention.
 >- After the upgrade, the basic performance for every individual shared CLB instance is guaranteed.
-When the required performance exceeds the guaranteed value, rate limiting and packet loss may occur.
+When the required performance exceeds the guaranteed value, CLB instances share resources of one cluster, which may affect the performance in case of resource contention.

 ## Price Adjustment
 The price adjustment covers all CLB instances (former "Application Load Balancer instances") and Classic CLB instances.